India Games And National Symbols

 You need to select a shooter, which should be a bit larger in size than the marbles.
 It should also be distinguishable from other marbles so that it doesn t get lost.
 Place the other marbles as targets in a cluster inside the circle.

-the shooter.
+You need to aim carefully and shoot at the marble inside the ring of your choice with the shooter.
 This is done by forcefully flipping or tossing the shooter from between your thumb and closed palm.

 The idea is to knock the marbles out of the ring.
 In case you succeeded in doing so, gather those marbles.
 You get another chance to aim and shoot in case you manage to knock out marbles from the ring.